-- Using health risk appraisal data gathered by Healthy Blue from members upon enrollment to identify members who will benefit from engagement in individualized care coordination and case management. - Using trigger report data based on medical and behavioral health claims to identify members at risk. - Consulting and collaborating with our medical case managers and condition care clinicians regarding members who present with comorbid conditions. - Comorbid is either the presence of one or more disorders (or diseases) in addition to a primary disease or disorder or the effect of such additional disorders or diseases. - Referring members to provider-based case management for ongoing intensive case management and then continuing involvement with the member and the provider to coordinate care, when needed, among different agencies, medical providers, etc. - Working directly with the member and provider based on the severity of the member's condition to develop a comprehensive, person-centered care plan.
+- Using health risk assessment data gathered by Healthy Blue from members upon enrollment to identify members who will benefit from engagement in individualized care coordination and case management. - Using claims data to identify members at risk. - Consulting and collaborating with our medical case managers and condition care clinicians regarding members who present with comorbid conditions: - Comorbid is either the presence of one or more disorders (or diseases) in addition to a primary disease or disorder or the effect of such additional disorders or diseases. - Referring members to provider-based case management for ongoing intensive case management and then continuing involvement with the member and the provider to coordinate care, when needed, among different agencies and medical providers. - Working directly with the member and provider based on the severity of the member's condition to develop a comprehensive, person-centered care plan.